Home

 Therefore, live picture satellite technology detects radiation escaping through these window regions, wavelengths such as those near 11 µm which are not stopped by the atmosphere.

-Because computers can assign temperature conversions to each IR intensity and create a comprehensive live picture satellite imagery becomes good for identifying clouds.
+Because computers can assign temperature conversions to each IR intensity and create a comprehensive picture, satellite imagery becomes good for identifying clouds.

 Also if a camera designed to detect 6.7 µm is used, it shows where water vapour is present.
 Water vapour absorbs this wavelength.